Erikson’s Stages of Development theory explained

 Stage 8: Integrity versus Despair (Virtue: Wisdom)

-Erikson’s theory on the stages of psychosocial development is one of the few theories that describes a stage in old age.
+Erikson’s theory on the stages of development is one of the few theories that describes a stage in old age.
 Success in this stage leads to feelings of wisdom.
 Failure at this stage leads to regret, bitterness, and despair.

 In this stage people make up the balance.
 They either feel grateful and satisfied, or afraid and dissatisfied.
 The elderly may feel that their lives are wasted.
 The person will then be left with feelings of bitterness until the moment of death.